nigelhorne/Config-Abstraction/README.md

 `Config::Abstraction` is a flexible configuration management module that allows loading and merging configuration data from multiple file
-formats: YAML, JSON, XML, and INI.
+formats: YAML, JSON, XML, and INI via a number of different drivers.
 It also integrates environment variable overrides and command line arguments for runtime configuration adjustments.
 This module is designed to help developers manage layered configurations that can be loaded from files and overridden by environment variables,